ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 plot(hucs)
 ```

-The `zoom` package provides a very simple way to navigate around plot windows using the `zm()` method.
-The keyboard options to navigate are:

-- L/R: move left/right
-- Up/Down: k/j
-- + or i/- or o: zoom in/out
-- r: reset view
-- q: quit graphics window

 ![huc 8 oregon](../../../img/hucs-8a.png)

-You'll notice that this layer looks suspiciously like Oregon.
-These are indeed the 8-digit HUCs for Oregon.
+You'll notice that this layer looks suspiciously like a mutant Oregon.
+These are indeed the 8-digit HUCs this state.

 - What is this layer's CRS?
 - What kind of data are included with the layer?